Bonaire’s Fishing Fleet Receive An Annual Blessing.

 One of the traditions which came to Bonaire from Isla Margarita is the annual blessing of the fishing fleet.
 The patron saint of fishermen is La Virgen del Valle or the Virgin of the Valley.
 Her saint’s day is September 8th, and each year, on a weekend close to this date, the island’s fishing community gathers together to ask her for safety for their boats and seamen for the coming year.

-Upon arrival back on land, everyone gathers on the beach for the celebration of Mass, which includes the blessing of the boats and fishermen.
-Afterward, a small social gathering is held, and as the sun sinks down low on the horizon, Bonaire’s fishing fleet is safe and sound until the next day’s dawn.
+Upon arrival back on land, everyone gathers on the beach to celebrate Mass, which includes the blessing of the boats and fishermen.
+Afterward, a small social gathering is held.
+As the sun sinks down low on the horizon, Bonaire’s fishing fleet is safe and sound until the next day’s dawn.